-The Downtown Transportation Choices Strategy, which is what the City is calling its transportation demand management (TDM) strategy, will include ambitious, but realistic programming, education, and promotion actions required to assist residents with adapting to a lifestyle of more transportation choices and relying less on the private automobile.
+The Downtown Transportation Choices Strategy, which is what the City is calling its transportation demand management strategy, will include ambitious, but realistic, programming, education, and promotion actions required to assist residents with adapting to a lifestyle of more transportation choices and relying less on the private automobile.

-Most often a strategy of this nature is referred to as TDM.
+Most often, a strategy of this nature is referred to as transportation demand management (TDM).
 It is a wide range of policies, programs, services, and products that have an effect on how, why, when, and where people travel.
-TDM programs, services, and measures are designed to encourage the long‑term use of active and sustainable travel options such as cycling, walking, transit, and carpooling.
+TDM programs, services, and measures are designed to encourage the long-term use of active and sustainable travel options such as cycling, walking, taking transit, and carpooling.

 Why is this project important for Kamloops now?

 It is not financially smart or sustainable to build more roads or to widen existing roads.
 Our community is growing, which means there are more people using the transportation system every day to get to school, work, and extracurricular activities.
 More people on the roads leads to more congestion.
 It is important to provide travel options to support individuals who want to reduce their reliance on driving alone.
 This project provides the framework for using the transportation system more efficiently and utilizing valuable municipal transportation resources more effectively.